tradle/why-hypercore/FAQ.md

 - **Durability**.
 We are spoiled with Google (and others) taking care of preserving our content.
 We pay a steep price of giving them everything on us, but this convenience is very hard to achieve in P2P world.
 Your peers may be good friends but there is no guarantee they will not lose your precious content.
 Many solutions are being tried, including those with Cryptocurrencies incentivizing users to keep content, but they all have technical and convenience frictions.
 Besides, who wants to be responsible for disseminating a potentially illegal content?
 Durability problem remains unsolved.

 - **Networking**.
 Current Internet, with its routing and firewalling system is just hostile to P2P connections.
 Although Hypercore's Hyperswarm offers an ingenious NAT hole punching, there are too many edge cases, when it does not work on mobiles, it needs workarounds in browsers and is often blocked by VPNs and corporate firewalls.
 This does not mean it can't be used, we just need a fallback to a trusted server acting as a proxy.
 But this comes at the same price of decentralization.
-Reliable Networking remains unsolved.
+Besides, if the user wants to send data to someone else, both devices need to be online simultaneously.

+Reliable P2P networking **remains unsolved**.

 Is there an answer to those perpetual problems of P2P?
 We believe there is.
 In crypto world the answer was found with the notion of miners.
 This is why some P2P projects are attempting to repeat this approach introducing their own blockchains.
 IPFS team's Filecoin, Storj, Theta.tv and a number of others are examples.
 But they are all focused on data storage.

 Hypercore is so much more.
-It is a foundation ford apps, that is storage, content distribution, compute, messaging, networking, analytics, AI, etc.
+It is a foundation for apps, it is made for storage, content distribution, messaging, decentralized databases, etc. And it feels like it is a good match for analytics and AI as well (more on that later).

-We believe the answer is not in copying the mining model and offering crypto-incentives.
-The answer we believe is a Personal Cloud, your always-available durable peer, a companion to your less-capable personal devices, a place to run many Hypercore apps that can't run on personal devices.
-We believe Personal Cloud will make Hypercore shine.
+Perhaps the answer to perpetual P2P reliability problems is not in copying the blockchain's mining model or offering crypto-incentives to host files.
+Maybe the answer is orthogonal, instead of looking to incentivize third-parties to keep our files, we could do it ourselves, with a free and always-available cloud peer, a companion to the sometimes-available personal devices peers.

+Viewed this way, cloud peer is not a hosting provider, it is just a different type of a personal device.
+It does does not have a screen, but it is capable in a different way, it complements our other personal devices with its 100% availability, a durable storage and elastic / expandable compute and data store.

+Taking it a step further, the cloud peer could be a place to run many Hypercore apps that can't run on personal devices.
+Think cloud app store, unencumbered by the domineering Apple and Google app stores.

+This will make Hypercore shine!

 ### P2P state and evolution